-Osteopaths are registered health practitioners with the Osteopathic Council of New Zealand (OCNZ) and ACC accredited providers.
-Osteopaths undergo 5 years of university training including a Bachelor degree followed by a Masters.
-They are trained extensively in the diagnosis of musculoskeletal injuries and also know when it becomes necessary to refer a patient.
-If further investigation is required, your Osteopath will recognise this and is able to refer for X-rays, ultrasounds and further specialist care.
+As osteopaths, we are registered health practitioners, regulated through the Osteopathic Council of New Zealand (OCNZ) and ACC accredited treatment providers.
+Osteopaths undergo 5 years of university training including a Bachelor degree followed by a Masters degree.
+Our focus is in the diagnosis and treatment of musculoskeletal injuries.
+If further investigation is required or your condition is outside our scope of treatment we can explain this and refer you for X-rays, ultrasounds and further specialist care.

 Osteopaths are primary health care practitioners who recognise the important link between the structure of the body and the way it functions.
 Osteopathy is a form of manual medicine which facilitates healing by focusing on how the musculoskeletal system, nerves, circulation and internal organs function as one unit.
 We can treat a wide range of conditions including back and neck pain, sports or work injuries and other joint or muscle disorders.
 We also assist with breathing or digestive complaints, and many other conditions which may have a musculoskeletal component.

 Osteopathy is safe and gentle enough to treat people of any age, from young children through to the elderly.
 Osteopathy recognizes that your symptoms can be the result of a range of physical and non-physical factors (eg: work habits, emotions, nutrition).
 We make a thorough evaluation and then formulate a diagnosis taking into consideration you as a whole person with your own unique lifestyle.
 A range of techniques are used such as soft tissue massage, joint articulation, gentle manipulation, stretching, Muscle Energy Technique (MET) and prescriptive Pilates exercises.